Ryan-Page-2024/Movie-Machine-Learning/Data/README.md

 <br><br>

 ## File Name: New Movies
-The New Movies file introduces a set of unseen movies - including DiDi, Forrest Gump, American Psycho, Iron Man, and American Beauty - to evaluate the performance of the Random Forest model. <br><br> The Random Forest model was selected for this, as it is the better model for generalization on unseen data (evaluated in the script using MAE and RMSE). <br><br> These movies are used to test how well the model generalizes on data it hasn't encountered before, helping assess the accuracy and robustness of predictions on ***Re-Watch Desire*** for new films.
+The New Movies file introduces a set of unseen movies - including DiDi, Forrest Gump, American Psycho, Iron Man, and American Beauty - to evaluate the performance of the Random Forest model. <br><br> The Random Forest model was selected for this, as it is the better model for generalization on unseen data <br>(evaluated in the script using MAE and RMSE). <br><br> These movies are used to test how well the model generalizes on data it hasn't encountered before, helping assess the accuracy and robustness of predictions on ***Re-Watch Desire*** for new films.

 <br><br>